mecid/mecid.github.io/_posts/2021-04-15-accessibility-actions-in-swiftui.md

 As you can see in the example above, the implementation of the *RatingView* is pretty straightforward.
 The *RatingView* changes the value of rating using binding whenever you press the particular button.
 But what about accessibility?
 How does VoiceOver work with the *RatingView*?

+> To learn about the basics of accessibility in SwiftUI, take a look at my ["Accessibility in SwiftUI"](/2019/09/10/accessibility-in-swiftui/) post.

 Buttons are accessible out of the box, and VoiceOver will focus on the first button and pronounce the message: "star fill".
 This is the default behavior, and it doesn't make sense in this case.
 Fortunately, SwiftUI provides us a few modifiers to customize the user experience here.

 ```swift